 Oftentimes it's the tail ends of these stories which make the difference between cute ones which get told once or twice then drop out of sight, and ones such as this, which get forwarded all over the world.
 The floor cleaner's mistake is bad enough; what sends this story over the top is the callous matter-of-factness of the hospital.
 What does it say about health care in South Africa?

 Bottom line: no matter how many papers you might have read that said different, there were no Friday massacres in Pelonomi Hospital, no murdering floor cleaners, no overly-callous hospital spokespeople imperiously intoning, "The enquiry is now closed."
-It's folklore, pure and simple — a tall tale that got loose, then went on a rampage.
+It's folklore, pure and simple

 How did this amazing story come to be taken as a news item?
 As always, through a misunderstanding.
 The legend had been around forever, so Die Volksblad (a small yet widely-circulated rural South African newspaper) took it upon itself to get to the bottom of this persistent rumor.
 Part of that effort to uncover the truth resulted in a Die Volksblad article asking those related to the victim(s) to come forward.